onikienko/mv3-parcel-webext-template/README.md

 ```

 React is used only in `popup`,
-so just remove `src/popup/App.js` and update `src/popup/index.js` according to your needs.
+so remove `src/popup/App.js` and update `src/popup/index.js` to meet your needs.